Jaguarlinux/Jaguar-Linux-packages/Manual.md

 <a id="deps_runtime"></a>
 Lastly, a package may require certain dependencies at runtime, without which it is unusable.
-These dependencies, when they aren't detected automatically by dulge, should be listed in `depends`.
+These dependencies, when they aren't detected automatically by DULGE, should be listed in `depends`.

 Libraries linked by ELF objects are detected automatically by `dulge-src`, hence they must not be specified in templates via `depends`.
 This variable should list: